-The cameras will be used to target hotspot locations associated with high levels of anti-social behaviour, drug-dealing and criminal damage across the Bewsey and Whitecross areas of Warrington.
+The police will roll out the cameras to target hotspot locations associated with high levels of anti-social behaviour, drug-dealing and criminal damage across the Bewsey and Whitecross areas of Warrington.

 Speaking on the deployment of the cameras, Mr Keane said: